thornjad/aero/README.md

 ### Spacemacs-like leader keys

-> "Emacs is a great operating system, lacking only a decent editor." — ancient Vi proverb
+> "An infinite number of monkeys typing into GNU Emacs would never make a good program."<br><br>  — Linus Torvalds

 When I first started using Emacs, I took full advantage of Spacemacs, so the architecture of that project has shaped the way I think about editing.
 As such, the majority of Aero revolves around a single leader key, `SPC`.
 For example, `SPC SPC` is the same as `M-x`, `SPC f w` (for file write) saves the buffer to disk.